Ingredients

 Instructions

-- Heat 2 tbsp olive oil on medium-high heat in a heavy-based, ovenproof skillet.
+- Heat 2 tablespoons olive oil in a heavy-based, ovenproof frying pan over medium–high heat.

-- Sprinkle the lamb shanks with salt, sear on all sides for 3-5 minutes and set aside.
+- Sprinkle the lamb shanks with salt, then sear on all sides for 3–5 minutes.
+Set aside.

-- Add the lamb shanks back into the pan along with the red wine.
-Cook for 5 minutes until the red wine has reduced by half, scraping up the caramelised bits in the pan.
+- Return the lamb shanks to the pan, along with the red wine.
+Cook for 5 minutes until the red wine has reduced by half, scraping up any caramelised bits on the bottom of the pan.

 - Serve with mashed potatoes and steamed peas.